leonardopetrini/leonardopetrini.github.io/_posts/2021-12-04-italian-names.md

 b.
 ~~~

 Words length is now reasonable, and vowels appear much more often, as they should.
-But none of these words could be mistaken for an Italian name.
+Still, none of these words can be mistaken for an Italian name.

 ## 2-nd order model: pairwise correlations